HSBNE/hsbne.github.com/admin/exechistory.md

 ### May '13 > May '14
 President
-: James Bowler
+: Simon Shea

 Vice-President
-: Simon Shea
+: Vacant

 Secretary
 : Sidney Watters